-The LSU Honors College gives students the opportunity to learn, lead, and excel.
-In this post, you'll learn five cool things about the Honors College you might not have already known!
-Visit the Honors College website to find out more.
+The LSU Ogden Honors College gives students the opportunity to learn, lead, and excel.
+In this post, you'll learn five cool things about the Ogden Honors College you might not have already known!
+Visit the Ogden Honors College website to find out more.

-Members of the Honors College get to schedule early, as long as they are in good academic standing.
-This is a great aspect of the Honors College because when trying to get into different courses, it’s always nice to have your first pick without having to worry about the class already being filled.
+Students in the Ogden Honors College get to schedule early, as long as they are in good academic standing.
+This is a great aspect of the Ogden Honors College because you get your first pick of classes before they start to fill up.

-At the Honors College, classes are smaller in size.
+At the Ogden Honors College classes are smaller in size.
 This makes learning more interactive, and gives students a better opportunity to have a relationship with their professors and classmates.

-The Honors House, made up of East and West Laville Halls, are the residence halls reserved for members of the Honors College.
+The Laville Honors House, made up of East and West Laville Halls, are the residence halls reserved for members of the Ogden Honors College.
 When living in the same residence hall as your classmates, it makes it easy to form study groups and get to know them better!
-Also, the Honors House was completely renovated a few years ago.

-In the past 11 years, LSU has produced as many or more Truman Scholars than four Ivy League Universities!
-Also, in 2013, LSU produced a Fulbright scholar, two Truman scholars, and a Udall scholar.
-All of these scholars receive extensive advising from the Honors College staff.
+In the past 13 years, LSU has produced more Truman Scholars than four Ivy League Universities!
+In 2015 alone, the Ogden Honors College has produced a Fulbright scholar, a Goldwater scholar, a Truman scholar, and a Gates Cambridge scholar.
+All of these scholars receive extensive advising from the Ogden Honors College staff.

 Do you have any other questions about the Ogden Honors College?
 If so, comment below and let us know!